 Producer/ Director/ Dramaturg: Tomatoes Tried To Kill Me But Banjos Saved My Life

 Erika Conway, a Canadian actress, writer, director and producer is no stranger to the stage.
-Her 25 year career has included acting in multiple roles both on stage and in film/ TV including: Anne Frank: The Diary of Anne Frank, Beatrice: Much Ado About Nothing, Alma: Summer And Smoke, Mother: The Imaginarium of Dr. Parnassus, Dr. Lambert: Blackstone, and most recently Nyx in the new Canadian webseries, Necessary Evil, which premiered at the Edmonton International Film Festival in September 2018, and has been nominated and won numerous international awards.
+Her 25 year career has included acting in multiple roles both on stage and in film/ TV including: Anne Frank: The Diary of Anne Frank, Beatrice: Much Ado About Nothing, Alma: Summer And Smoke, Mother: The Imaginarium of Dr. Parnassus, Dr. Lambert: Blackstone.
+Most recently she played Nyx in the new Canadian webseries, Necessary Evil, which premiered at the Edmonton International Film Festival in 2018, and which was nominated for and received numerous international awards.

-Theater has always been Erika’s first love and although acting and writing has been a major part of her career and life, she has been more recently honing her directing and dramaturg skills.
+Theater has always been Erika’s first love, and although acting and writing have been a major part of her career and life, she has been recently honing her directing and dramaturg skills.

-In 2016, Erika wrote and produced a one woman show for the Edmonton Fringe Festival called Confessions of a Middle-Aged Drama Queen which was a very personal show that began a new direction in her creative life.
-The desire to connect with authentic and meaningful projects ultimately lead her to expand her work on Keith’s one man show ‘Tomatoes Tried To Kill Me But Banjos Saved My Life.’
+In 2016, Erika wrote, produced and performed a one woman show which began a new direction in her creative life.
+The desire to connect with authentic and meaningful projects ultimately lead her to expand her work on ‘Tomatoes Tried To Kill Me But Banjos Saved My Life.’

-Erika is delighted to have been a part of this compelling story since it gave birth and is honored to be a part of this ever growing, deeply meaningful tour.
+Erika is delighted to have been a part of this compelling story since the beginning and is honored to be a part of this ever growing, deeply meaningful tour.

 Here is her IMDB Page to find out more about her career in film.

-Melissa Kennedy - Marketing & Publicity: Tomatoes Tried To Kill Me But Banjos Saved My Life
+Melissa Kennedy - Website Support: Tomatoes Tried To Kill Me But Banjos Saved My Life

 Melissa has been in marketing since 2003 and worked with several well-known national media companies.
 She started her career at CBS Radio and managed the marketing for the largest radio station in the market, WBBM-AM.